end2endzone/end2endzone-hugo/content/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 	[ Cheat Sheet for Multiplexing three 3-position switches (339 downloads) ](http://www.end2endzone.com/download/1484/ "Version 1.0") for calculating all block offset when multiplexing three 3-position switches.

 ## Decoding
-Decoding the switches configuration is relatively easy: First identify the block number matching the signal's value using a sequence of &quot;
+Decoding the switches configuration is relatively easy: First identify the block number matching the signal's value using a sequence of "

-_if_&quot; statements.
+_if_" statements.
 Then, update switches state based on the currently selected block.
 Refer to tables above for offsets & switches states for each selected block.

 {{< pleasenote >}}
   Note that if you get a signal value that is within the dead zone, it probably means that you have an issue with your transmitter mixes.
 Verify your mixes and try again.